alexispaz/FortranTemplates/README.md

     end program example

-# Supported Dynamic Data Strctures
+# Supported Dynamic Data Structures

 ## Linked list template (LL, polymorphic)

-      #declare _NODE <LL type>
+      #declare _NODE <LL name>
       #declare _CLASS <data type>
       #include list_header.inc

 Any other type or object can be used.
 A common way to iterate might be:

-    type(_NODE),pointer   :: list
+    type(_NODE),pointer   :: head
     class(_NODE),pointer  :: node

+    ...

-    node => a
+    node => head
     do while(associated(node))
       ... !work with node%obj ("cycle" do not advance the node) node => node%next
     enddo

-"cycle" fortran keyword might be wanted to advance the node.
-For that case it is possible to leave the first node of the list empty to allow this kind of
-iteration:
+The problem with this iteration is that a `cycle` fortran keyword will skip the advance of the node pointer to the next element.
+To fix that, I just skip (avoid to use) the data object associated with first node of the list (the `head` node) and start the iteration in this way:

-    node => a
+    node => head
     do while(associated(node%next))
       node => node%next
       ... !work with node%obj ("cycle" advance the list)
     enddo

-If the node object require deallocation and the object is a user type defined, this type should have declared a final procedure or be destroy prior too destroy the node.

 ## Double linked list template (DLL, polymorphic).

-      #declare _NODE integer_list
-      #declare _CLASS integer
-      #include dlist_header.inc

-      ... ! module declarations

-    contains

-      ... ! procedures

-      #declare _NODE integer_list
-      #declare _CLASS integer
-      #include dlist_body.inc

-      ... ! procedures

-    end module !or program

-where integer is just an example.
-Any other type or object can be used.
-See `list_body` or `list_head` for examples of forward list iteration.
+Same that LL but it also allows to iterate backwards:

+    node => tail
+    do while(associated(node))
+      ... !work with node%obj
+      node => node%prev
+    enddo

+To make `cycle` keyword work, see [LL template](##-Linked-list-template-(LL,-polymorphic))

 ## Circular double linked list template (CDLL, polymorphic).

-CDLL might not have any particular head.
-However it is needed to keep a total count of the items to avoid infinit loops.
-Leaving the first node with a null obj might be a way to avoid traking the number of items.
-In respect to DLL, CDLL simplify the procedures of adding and removing nodes avoiding the association testings needed for the beginning and final nodes of a DL.
-On the other hand, CDLL requires a constructor.
-See `list_head.inc` for information in how to use the template.
+CDLL might not have any particular head, so to iterate it requires to keep a total count of the items to avoid infinite loops.
+Leaving the first node with a null obj might be a way to avoid tracking the number of items:

+    node => head%next
+    do while(associated(node%obj))
+      ... !work with node%obj
+      node => node%next
+    enddo

+CDLL simplify the procedures of adding and removing nodes avoiding the association check needed for the beginning and final nodes of a DLL.

+CDLL requires a constructor, which is in contrast to LL and DLL.

+## Vector

+An array that automatically reallocate when needed.

+## Array of Pointers (AOP, polymorphic)

+An array of a user defined type that contains a pointer.
+With this structure each element of the array might point to a different target.

-# LICENSE
+# License

-Fortran Preprocesor Templates for Dynamic Data Strctures (FPT-DDS) is hosted in [github](https://github.com/alexispaz/FortranTemplates) with a BSD 3-Clause License.
+Fortran Preprocessor Templates for Dynamic Data Structures (FPT-DDS) is hosted in [github](https://github.com/alexispaz/FortranTemplates) with a BSD 3-Clause License.